 To make the most of your trip to the historically rich Golden City, consider getting yourself a Prague City Card.
 It includes free entry to over 60 famous attractions like the Jewish Museum and Prague Castle, and also provides hefty discounts on tours and other popular attractions.

-For more ways to save, there are also free walking tours to join.
+For more ways to save, there are also free walking tours in Prague to join.
 Joining your local guide, be shown different parts of the city — depending on the type of walking expedition you choose.

 Find our complete guide to the best free walking tours in Prague to decipher the one that best suits you and your travel group’s needs.